Capterra and Software Advice

 • Enable quick verification with scannable QR codes.

-• Identify and log checkpoints using barcodes on key assets or areas.
+• Identify and log checkpoints using barcodes.

 • Confirm presence and proximity during patrols using geo-location.